 Above the chess board is the Centennial Stairway, a gorgeous staircase made of redwood.
 This takes you to some more restaurants and also affords a fantastic view of the city, bay, and sand spit.
 Make sure you walk up it!

 If you want to get out of the touristy area and eat where the locals eat, check out Morro Bay Blvd, where cute coffee shops (Top Dog Coffee Bar, Rudie's Rock Espresso which has seating in the back) and stores line the sloped street.
 The best choice is Shine Cafe, where you can feel the hippie love while you eat the most delicious food!
 Try the black bean tostada salad!
 You can tell it's a great place to eat by all the people sitting outside- come early!
 Next door to Shine Cafe is a health food market where you can stock up on supplies.
 Across the street is Buttercup Bakery and Cafe, a counter-service bakery with a large outdoor seating area that is sunny on mornings with good weather.
 It is lovely to sit out there enjoying a sandwich made with Dutch Crunch bread, the bread from San Luis Obispo that is so yummy!
-They have summer concerts in August and Sept, Thurs 5-8pm.
+They have summer concerts in August and early Sept, Saturdays 4-7pm.
 On cold days (this is often in Morro Bay), it is wonderful to sit at Scout Coffee at the counter by the huge windows and watch the world go by, while feeling warm yet almost outside.
 Thai Elephant, one block down, is my favorite restaurant in Morro Bay.
 Have a pineapple red curry- it is the only good choice, so don't come unless you are going to order it!
 If you stay at one of the hotels in the main part of town such as on Main Street you can walk to this area easily, and to the Embarcadero.
 This makes for a great vacation because you don't have to get into your car to do everything.

 Tidelands Park, at the very south end of Embarcadero, is a wonderful playground with a big cement ship that little captains can steer!
 The views of the bay and Morro Rock are gorgeous, with peaceful rowboats bobbing in the water at the docks and lovely little twisted trees catching the golden sunlight in the afternoon.
 Kids love to climb on the giant octopus sculpture, whale tale, seal, octopus, and dolphin sculptures.